 - People for the Ethical Treatment of Animals (PETA) apparently believes this trope to be Truth in Television, given that they sued Sea World for allegedly enslaving orcas by making them do animal shows without pay.

-- On a less lunatic note, many marine biologists believe cetaceans may well be sapient.
-The difficulty of establishing communications between our species has made the testing of this hypothesis difficult.
+- On a less lunatic note, many marine biologists believe cetaceans (especially dolphins) may well be sapient because they share the same neural density (evidence by their extreme amounts of cerebral folds, just like a human's), brain structure and brain-to-body ratio as humans.
+The difficulty of establishing communications between our species has made the testing of this theory difficult.

 - Different orca pods are known to have different communicative and behavioral patterns; pretty much what is called "culture" when talking about human populations.